Ben Bartch

-Ben Bartch (born July 22, 1998) is an American football guard for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Saint John's (MN).
+Benjamin Bartch (born July 22, 1998) is an American professional football guard for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Saint John's Johnnies and was selected in the fourth round of the 2020 NFL draft by the Jacksonville Jaguars.

-Early life and high school
+Early life

-Bartch grew up in McMinnville, Oregon and attended Blanchet Catholic School where he played tight end.
-He was not recruited out of high school.
+Bartch grew up in McMinnville, Oregon, and attended Blanchet Catholic School where he played receiver, tight end, and linebacker.
+Although he was tall, Bartch was also very skinny and was primarily a backup receiver for Blanchet, not yet discovered for his blocking abilities; as a senior, Bartch was billed at 195 pounds and only a recorded a handful of receptions and tackles.
+He was not recruited after high school and chose to play at Saint John's University, a Division III program.
+He was also a 4-year letterer in basketball at Blanchet.

 College career

 Bartch began his collegiate career playing tight end.
-He played in one game as a freshman and was the team's third tight end as a sophomore, catching four passes for 43 yards and one touchdown.
-His coaches liked his blocking ability and suggested he move to the offensive line going into his junior season.
-In order to gain weight, Bartch consumed a protein shake daily consisting of 7 scrambled eggs, tub of cottage cheese, quick grits, peanut butter, bananas and gatorade and went up from 250 pounds to 275 by summer training camp before eventually reaching 305 pounds.
+Entering Saint John's, Bartch was billed at 220 pounds, appearing in one game as a freshman.
+As a sophomore, Bartch was the team's third-string tight end, catching four passes for 43 yards and one touchdown, mostly contributing to special teams.

+His coaches noticed his blocking ability, with one calling it "a hidden natural-born talent" and suggested he move to the offensive line going into his junior season.
+In order to gain weight, Bartch consumed a protein shake daily consisting of 7 scrambled eggs, a tub of cottage cheese, quick grits, peanut butter, bananas, and Gatorade, growing from 240 pounds to 275 in just the summer.
+He eventually reached 308 pounds with this method.
 Bartch became the Johnnies starting left tackle and was named second-team All-Minnesota Intercollegiate Athletic Conference (MIAC) and to the Allstate AFCA Good Works Team at the end of the season.
 As a senior, Bartch was named first-team All-MIAC and a consensus first-team All-American by D3Football.com.
-Considered a prospect in the 2020 NFL Draft, Bartch was invited to participate in the 2020 Senior Bowl.
+Considered a prospect in the 2020 NFL draft, Bartch was invited to participate in the 2020 Senior Bowl.
+A rival coach wrote that Ben Bartch was "the best D3 player I had ever seen" and that he was "by far the best player on that team" despite playing alongside two Power Five transfers at Saint John's, including a quarterback from Penn State.

 Bartch also competed on Saint John's track and field team in shot put and discus throw events.